Mexico Sea Turtle Odyssey

 At Mazunte Beach we visit the National Mexican Turtle Center, created by the Mexican government to protect several threatened sea turtle species.
 Here, staff work to preserve the turtles both from natural predation and from human impacts such as gill nets, pollution, coastal development and hunting for the turtles’ meat, eggs and leather.
 Although olive ridley numbers have been vastly reduced from their historic populations, conservation efforts are helping this endangered species make a significant comeback.
 This evening we return to La Escobilla Turtle Camp, where we may have a chance to help release hatchlings into the ocean.
 These tiny creatures, just an inch and a half long, can grow to 100 pounds at full maturity.

 Day 4: Iguana Farm / Puerto Escondido

 En route to Puerto Escondido this morning, we visit an iguana farm run by a biologist working to increase the local wild iguana population.
-Our destination is a placid seaside town whose name in Spanish means “Hidden Port.”
-Here on the unspoiled coast, we unwind at Hotel Santa Fe, a four-star hostelry set among palms and tropical gardens.
-This afternoon we visit Manialtepec Lagoon, where we find verdant mangroves, fishermen in dugout canoes, and a rich diversity of wetland birdlife, including herons, ibis and egrets, and more exotic species such as roseate spoonbills, white-fronted parrots and tiger herons.
+Our destination is a placid seaside town whose name in Spanish means “hidden port.”
+Here on the unspoiled coast, we unwind at Hotel Santa Fe, a 4-star hostelry set among palms and tropical gardens.
+This afternoon we visit Manialtepec Lagoon where we find verdant mangroves, fishermen in dugout canoes, and a rich diversity of wetland birdlife, including herons, ibis and egrets, and more exotic species such as roseate spoonbills, white-fronted parrots and tiger herons.
 This evening we’ll return to La Escobilla Turtle Camp or enjoy a picnic dinner at Manialtepec.